Support St. Mark's

 - Send an e-mail or letter of instruction to your broker specifying the issuer and number of shares of the stock that you wish to transfer to St. Mark’s and special designation if other than annual pledge for your gift.
 Include in your letter the information on St. Mark’s account at Morgan Stanley:

-- Send a copy of your e-mail or letter of instruction to St. Mark’s by emailing Katie Yates, Office Administrator, or standard mailing to 600 Colorado Avenue, Palo Alto, CA 94306.
+- Send a copy of your e-mail or letter of instruction to St. Mark’s Office Administrator, by email or standard mail to 600 Colorado Avenue, Palo Alto, CA 94306.

-- Request your broker to notify St. Mark’s when the transfer is taking place by contacting Maureen Kennedy (St Mark’s Treasurer) or Katie Yates at 650-326-3800.
+- Request your broker to notify St. Mark’s when the transfer is taking place by contacting Maureen Kennedy (St Mark’s Treasurer) or our Office Administrator at 650-326-3800 ext 24.
 It is very important to notify us of a stock transfer as the information we receive does not always have the donor’s name with it!

 St. Mark’s Episcopal Church